 The default value for this parameter is 10.
-That is, you can open a maximum of 10 files at the same time in each session if the default value is used.
-If you want to alter this limit, then the database administrator can change the value of this parameter in the
+Using this default, you can open a maximum of 10 files at the same time in each session.
+To alter this limit, the database administrator must change the parameter value in the

 init.ora file.
 For example: